ShawnStrasser/traffic-anomaly/README.md

-    min_rolling_window_samples=56, # Minimum number of samples in the rolling window, set to 0 to disable. min_time_of_day_samples=7, # Minimum number of samples for each time of day (like 2:00pm), set to 0 to disable drop_extras=False, # lets keep seasonal/trend for visualization below to_sql=False # Return SQL queries instead of Pandas DataFrames for running on SQL backends ) decomp.head(3)
+    min_rolling_window_samples=56, # Minimum number of samples in the rolling window, set to 0 to disable. min_time_of_day_samples=7, # Minimum number of samples for each time of day (like 2:00pm), set to 0 to disable drop_extras=False, # lets keep seasonal/trend for visualization below return_sql=False # Return SQL queries instead of Pandas DataFrames for running on SQL backends ) decomp.head(3)
 ```